Cornell-MAE-UG/fa25-portfolio-arabellacarlos/_projects/MAE-3270-Final-Project.md

 ![CAD Dimensions Side.](/assets/images/CADsideProfile.jpg "CAD Dimensions Side")<br />
 Side view of Wrench cad <br />

-We then performed both hand calculations and FEM analysis using ANSYS to find if our design fulfilled the design requirements.
+We then hand calculations to find if our design fulfilled the design requirements.

 Our MATLAB code is as follows
 ```